Annapurna Base Camp Trek 7 Days

 Location and Geography of Annapurna Base Camp Trek:

-As it lies in the Annapurna Region the ABC trek route can be connected with other popular trekking routes such as the Mardi Himal Trek, Poonhill Trek, and Khopra Ridge Trek.
+As it lies in the Annapurna Region the ABC trek route can be connected with other popular trekking routes such as the Mardi Himal Trek, Ghorepani Poonhill Trek, and Khopra Ridge Trek.
 Moreover, ABC Trek can be connected to almost all trekking routes in the Annapurna region except the Annapurna Circuit Trek.

 The geographic landscape of the ABC trek is diverse, as it takes trekkers along the up and down terrains, lush vegetation, verdant forests, and neatly terraced fields to the rugged grandeur of mountainous landscapes.